-this site improves your test scores by teaching the vocabulary that only native speakers use.
+This site improves your test scores by teaching the idiomatic vocabulary that native speakers use.

 How is the IELTS speaking test scored?

 The IELTS speaking test is scored by how easy you are to listen to and understand as you are speaking English.
 The factors that affect this are

 - your vocabulary – see the more detailed explanation below